hv-support/customer-training/dst/ansible/Labs/01 Install & Configuration/04 Commands/commands.md

 Note: look at the response on the Ansible Controller for Node1: check the dest_files directory on Node1:
 ```
-cd dest_files
+cd ansible_assets/dest_files
 cat transfer_file.txt
 ```

 **fetch**
 on the ansible controller:
 ensure you're in the ansible_projects/demo directory:
 ```
 ansible 10.0.0.2 -m fetch -a "src=~/ansible_assets/dest_files/transfer_file.txt dest=./dest_files/"